Olga Kharlan: Early years

 Kharlan joined the Ukrainian national team at the age of 14, in 2005.
 Her first medal in an international competition was a bronze medal in the 2005 Junior World Championships in Linz, Austria.
 She also took a silver medal in the team event.
 That same year, she reached the quarter-finals in the 2005 European Fencing Championships in Zalaegerszeg, Hungary, despite still being a cadet.
-She won four consecutive junior world titles from 2007-10.
+She won four consecutive junior world titles from 2007 to 2010.
 She placed second in the 2006 European Seniors Fencing Championship in İzmir, Turkey, after a close 14–15 defeat against Russia's Sofiya Velikaya.
 In 2006–07, she ranked 2nd in the world in women's junior sabre.

 At the age of 17 Kharlan competed in the 2008 Summer Olympics in Beijing.
 In the team event, Ukraine made their way to the final, where they met China.
-Kharlan contributed more than half her three-woman team's touches and proved decisive in the last bout, breaking a tie to score the last touch against 2002 world champion Tan Xue for a 45–44 team victory, helping Ukraine win the gold medal.
+Kharlan contributed almost half her three-woman team's touches and proved decisive in the last bout, breaking a tie to score the last touch against 2002 world champion Tan Xue for a 45–44 team victory, helping Ukraine win the gold medal.

 In the 2008–09 season Kharlan won the gold medal at the 2009 European Fencing Championships in Plovdiv, Bulgaria, both in the individual event and the team event, in which Ukraine overcame Russia.
 At the 2009 World Fencing Championships in Antalya, she once again made her way to the final, only to be stopped by American two-time Olympic champion Mariel Zagunis.
 She was described as "one of the most precocious talents in this category.
 She is already steady and consistent, but above all she is the star of the future."
 In the team event, she and Ukraine defeated France in the final to come away with the gold medal.
 For this performance Kharlan and her team were named respectively sportswoman and team of the year at the Ukrainian Heroes of Sports Year ceremony held in April 2010.
 In 2008–09, she was ranked 2nd in the world in women's sabre.

 In the 2009–10 season Kharlan won her fourth Junior World Championship in a row, equaling the record established by French épée fencer Jacques Brodin in the 1960s.
 She is however the only fencer to have claimed these consecutive golds both in the individual and team events.
 She was defeated in the quarter-finals of the 2010 European Fencing Championships and did not earn a medal.
 In the team event Ukraine won gold, after beating Russia once again in the final.
 In 2009–10, she was ranked 2nd in the world in women's sabre.

 She won a gold medal in individual sabre at the 2011 Universiade in Shenzhen, China, and also won a gold medal in individual sabre at the 2011 European Fencing Championships in Sheffield, England.
 In 2010–11, Kharlan was ranked 3rd in the world in women's sabre.